dantapia17/InlineTech-Revenue-Retention-Insights/README.md

 ---

 ## Executive Summary
-At InlineTech, I conducted a **revenue and retention analysis** to understand why growth slowed after a pandemic-driven spike.
+For InlineTech, a global e-commerce company, I conducted a **revenue and retention analysis** to understand why growth slowed after a pandemic-driven spike.
 To ensure rigor, I built an end-to-end workflow across **Excel, SQL, and Power BI**:

 - **Excel** → cleaned messy exports, validated KPIs, and stress-tested logic.